Cybergate9/SayGutenburg/README.md

 * identify start and end of book Gutenburg markers (their line numbers)

-* identify, isolate and array-load book contents and chapters
+* identify, isolate and array-load book contents block and chapters list

 # Credit where credits due